FNScence/CSAFAP-config-package/README.md

 ↑ Snap-Tap (null binds) input option - does NOT trigger a kick

 ## Known issues
+- **Fix: cfg rejected by game bug**
+  Launch your personal autoexec config using the launch option `+exec cfgname` and at the bottom of that config use `exec CSAFAP/main`.
+  Also don't exec the configs while already on a server.
+Run them from the main menu (or, as explained above, on game launch) instead.

 - **Some users experience desubtick binds not working.**
   [InputService] execing CSAFAP/addons/multi/-jump
   [Console] toggle: Cannot toggle value "jump"!